Learn the legislative efforts to protect nursing titles

 “A NSW District Court has varied the sentence imposed by the NSW Local Court on a woman who worked as a medical intern at a hospital despite being unqualified and unregistered”

 Have you ever come across someone who calls themselves a nurse but could be a carer?
 Or a medical assistant?
-There have been many such cases where a person has worked as a nurse, despite being unqualified and unregistered.
+There have been many such cases where a person has worked as a nurse or a midwife, despite being unqualified and unregistered.

 Under the Australian National Law, there are specific titles which are referred to as ‘protected titles.
 This means that only those people who are registered or endorsed, in a particular profession can use the titles associated with that profession.
 Nurse is one such title, as is the title of midwife.